 Reason #1 – Something is off with your pelvic floor

-Your pelvic floor muscles sit at the base of your pelvis and help support your pelvic organs, keep pee and poop until you are ready to empty and play a role in sexual activity.
+Your pelvic floor muscles sit at the base of your pelvis and help support your pelvic organs, keep pee and poop in until you are ready to empty and play a role in sexual activity.
 However, these muscles are like any other muscle in your body.
 They can get short and tight, go into spasms and be too tense.
 This can cause vaginal penetration to be brutal and, sometimes, impossible.
 Pain can also occur with deeper penetration, orgasm, or even after intercourse is over.
 A pelvic physical therapist can help lengthen and relax these muscles to their normal resting state.
-A PT will guide you through breathing exercises, yoga and stretching, massage, and educate you on pain, posture, and returning to enjoyable sex.
+A PT can diagnose and guide you through breathing exercises, yoga and stretching, massage, and educate you on pain, posture, and more.